What is Hotjar? How to use it?

 Before Hotjar existed, we needed different platforms to access this combination of features, each of which increased the cost and complexity of your optimization toolbox.
 But Hotjar combines analytics, CRO, and user feedback functions in one platform (and at a relatively reasonable price).

-We propose a data-driven approach to using Hotjar in a project to improve your site’s UX.
-From defining goals to making recommendations through tool configuration and analysis methods, this article will give you a clear vision of how to use this tool.
+We propose a data-driven approach to using Hotjar in a project to improve your website’s UX.
+From defining goals to making recommendations through tool configuration and analysis methods, this article will give you a clear vision of using this tool.

 First, determine what resources are available to conduct your study: teams, time, and type of Hotjar subscription.
 Explore where you want to enrich your understanding of user experience.
 Maybe you’re interested in their experience on your landing page or like to learn more about their engagement with a new call to action.